Home » English » Error Detection: Points to Remember

 Study Notes For Error Detection: Points To Remember

-In the following questions, some part of the sentence may have errors.
-Find out which part of the sentence has an error and select the appropriate option.
-If a sentence is free from error, select ‘No Error’.
+In the questions provided, a part of the sentence may contain an error.
+Your task is to identify the erroneous part and select the appropriate option.
+If a sentence is free from any error, select ‘No Error’.

 Q1.
 The taxes to be paid are still supposed to be calculated (A)/ by the authorities based on how much the sale price of a company’s (B)/ unlisted share exceeds than its fair market value.
 (C)/ No Error (D)